NFTs May Be Central to the Emerging ‘Internet of Value,’ Say Experts at Pulver VON3

 Users owning their data

-Jeremiah Owyang, an industry analyst based in Silicon Valley and one of the speakers at the conference, said that in the ideal Web3, “we can own our data, we can own our identities…and we can own our equity.”
+Jeremiah Owyang, an industry analyst based in Silicon Valley and one of the speakers at the conference, said that in the ideal Web3, “we can own our data, we can own our identities, and we can own our equity.”

 Instead of internet platforms taking users’ data and making money from that, the users would have ownership and control over that data.